jialixiang/emailer/README.md

 # Email Service API

-npm package for sending email through multiple service provider If one of the services goes down, it can quickly failover to a another provider without affecting customers
+npm package for sending email through multiple service provider

+If one of the services goes down, it can quickly failover to a another provider without affecting customers

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites